nodejs/node/BUILDING.md

 #### Building Node.js

-Note that if the path to your build directory contains a space, the build will likely fail.
+If the path to your build directory contains a space, the build will likely fail.

 To build Node.js: